cartland/cartland-dev/README.md

 ## GitHub Actions

-Two workflows are configured for automated deployments:
+A workflow is configured for automated deployments:

 **Merge Workflow** (.github/workflows/firebase-hosting-merge.yml)
    - Triggers on merges to main branch